AMD: Low-power Cat cores

-The Bobcat microarchitecture was revealed during a speech from AMD executive vice-president Henri Richard in Computex 2007 and was put into production during the first quarter of 2011.
+The Bobcat microarchitecture was revealed during a speech from Henri Richard, AMD executive vice-president, in Computex 2007, and was put into production during the first quarter of 2011.
 Based on the difficulty competing in the x86 market with a single core optimized for the 10–100 W range, AMD had developed a simpler core with a target range of 1–10 watts.
 In addition, it was believed that the core could migrate into the hand-held space if the power consumption can be reduced to less than 1 W.

 Jaguar is a microarchitecture codename for Bobcat's successor, released in 2013, that is used in various APUs from AMD aimed at the low-power/low-cost market.
 Jaguar and its derivates would go on to be used in the custom APUs of the PlayStation 4, Xbox One, PlayStation 4 Pro, Xbox One S, and Xbox One X. Jaguar would be later followed by the Puma microarchitecture in 2014.